-Steven Smith Director
+Steven Smith

-Mr. Smith, age 64, has served as a director since June 2013.
-Mr. Smith currently practices health law in the Washington, D.C. office and is a shareholder of the law firm of Baker Donelson.
+Mr. Smith, age 65, has served as a director since June 2013.
+Since June 2020, Mr. Smith has been practicing law as a solo practitioner at and is the owner of Steven R. Smith Law, LLC.
+From 2017-2020 shareholder of the law firm of Baker Donelson.
 During 2003 to 2016, Mr. Smith practiced health law with the law firm of Ober, Kaler, Grimes & Shriver ("Ober Kaler") and was a member of the firm's Management Committee.
-Mr. Smith was the Managing Partner of the Washington, D.C. office of Ober Kaler prior to its merger with Baker Donelson on January 1, 2017.
+Mr. Smith was the Managing Partner of the Washington, D.C. office of Ober Kaler prior to its merger with Baker Donelson in January 2017.
 He practices exclusively in the health care regulatory, operational and transactional areas where he counsels hospitals, physicians and other clients on a variety of issues including corporate governance, executive compensation and agreements; compliance, from both an operational and legal standpoint; medical staff relationships; and risk and claims management, insurance coverage and fiduciary responsibilities.
 Prior to joining Ober Kaler, Mr. Smith was Senior Vice-President and General Counsel for a large healthcare system in Maryland for 10 years where he was responsible for all legal matters, as well as various operations aspects, of the healthcare system.
 Mr. Smith is the uncle of Mr. Lipar, our Chief Executive Officer and Chairman of the Board.
 Mr. Smith is the chair of our Nominating and Corporate Governance Committee and is a member of our Audit Committee.